-impact report 2024

-About this report

-Following the first edition in 2021, this new impact report describes the progress made by EDF Group and opens up perspectives on how we can pursue our transition towards a world of electricity that is fair, inclusive and sustainable.

-Editorial by Luc Rémont

-WE'RE BUILDING TOMORROW'S ENERGY MODELS TODAY 06

-Our development, performance and transformation plans for the company 07

-Finance & CSR: a new organisation for integrated performance 08

-CSRD: towards integrated performance 10

-An ongoing dialogue with the ecosystem 11

-Acting across our entire value chain 12

-Optimising our impact: our 16 commitments 13

-Our approach to impact analysis 15

-WE'RE CONTRIBUTING TO A FAIR AND AMBITIOUS TRANSITION

-/

-How can we reconcile intensification of electricity use with planetary boundaries?

-How can we operate while conserving and restoring ecosystems?

-Which model for a fair and inclusive transition?

-How can value be shared more effectively with the regions?

-All pulling together!

-To go further Glossary 04

-33

-35

-36
+To build a net-zero energy future with electricity and innovative solutions and services, to help save the planet and drive well-being and economic development.
+Editorial by Luc Rémont 04 1 WE'RE BUILDING TOMORROW'S ENERGY MODELS TODAY 06 Our development, performance and transformation plans for the company 07 Finance & CSR: a new organisation for integrated performance 08 CSRD: towards integrated performance 10 An ongoing dialogue with the ecosystem 11 Acting across our entire value chain 12 Optimising our impact: our 16 commitments Our approach to impact analysis 13 15 Our approach to impact analysis IJ 2 WE'RE CONTRIBUTING TO A FAIR AND AMBITIOUS TRANSITION 16 How can we reconcile intensification of electricity use with planetary boundaries?
+17 How can we operate while conserving and restoring ecosystems?
+21 Which model for a fair and inclusive transition?
+25 How can value be shared more effectively with the regions?
+29 All pulling together!
+33 To go further 35 Glossary 36